Man 2 Man: Beginnings: The Fast

 In 1981, their second LP, Leather Boys from the Asphalt Jungle (Recca Records), was released.
 This would be the last time Paul and Miki Zone recorded with a live band.
-In 1982, The Fast went electronic, Paul and Miki tour the U.S. East Coast with two back-up keyboard players.
+In 1982, the Fast went electronic; Paul and Miki toured the U.S. East Coast with two back-up keyboard players.
 In 1983, they began performing as a duo at New York City's Harrah, S.N.A.F.U., The Pyramid Club, and The Mudd Club, using keyboards, electronics and backing tapes.